paralevel/extract-ios-backups-from-terminal/README.md

-# Extract iOS backup files with stock tools in Terminal
+# Extract iOS backup files in macOS Terminal using stock CLI tools
 Extract iOS backup files using only stock command line tools on macOS Tahoe 26

 <br>